Skip to Content

 Strategic approach: "Market indicators compel us to act now.
 Let me show you why waiting costs us competitive advantage."

 You've moved from tentative suggestion to compelling argument.
-"Compel" is strong but justified by evidence.
+"Compel" is strong but earned through evidence.
 "Show" engages logical demonstration.
 "Costs us competitive advantage" adds consequence and urgency.
+Nobody's falling asleep during that one.

 The Culture Change Initiative